ibm-cloud-docs/messages-for-rabbitmq/reference-architecture.md

 ## Connections

-{{site.data.keyword.messages-for-rabbitmq}} is configured to accept connections on two TCP listeners which are placed behind a Kubernetes endpoint.
+{{site.data.keyword.messages-for-rabbitmq}} is configured to accept connections on two TCP listeners, which are placed behind a Kubernetes endpoint.
 This endpoint provides the connection for your applications.
 Having two listeners behind the endpoint allows for applications to maintain connectivity if one of the listeners becomes unreachable.

 ### Encryption in Transit